lovullo/liza/README.md

 ## About
-The Liza Data Collection Framework&mdash;"Liza" for short&mdash;is an effort to clean up, formalize, and expand upon a framework that was developed at LoVullo Associates for collecting, validating, and processing large amounts of user input for insurance quoting.
+The Liza Data Collection Framework&mdash;"Liza" for short&mdash;is an effort to clean up, formalize, and expand upon a framework that was developed at RT Specialty / LoVullo for collecting, validating, and processing large amounts of user input for insurance quoting.
 As existing code is refactored or its design improved upon, it will begin its life as part of Liza; please be patient as the entire core framework makes its way into this repository and